 Don Lamaze throws himself between Octavius and his hacked waldoes, getting speared by them.
 And he ends up dying, believing that the Spidey he's looking at is the real hero.

 Heroic Suicide: Eventually Otto decides to just erase himself so that Peter isn't distracted while dealing with the Goblin King, killing himself since he admits that Peter Parker is the actual Superior Spider-Man.

-Hero with Bad Publicity: Actually inverted; despite being a total douchebag at times, Otto's actually won over most of the police (minus Carlie Cooper and J. Jonah Jameson after Issue #13), especially after he killed Massacre.
+Hero with Bad Publicity: Inverted; despite being a total douchebag at times, Otto's won over most of the police (minus Carlie Cooper and J. Jonah Jameson after Issue #13), especially after he killed Massacre.
 This goes so far that just about all the cops are willing to lie about him killing Massacre to Captain Watanabe in order to avoid him getting in trouble.

 Of course things change as the series goes on due to his later actions, culminating to the people watching the Venom-possessed Otto fighting Captain America and finally speaking their mind how "big brother" is finally getting annoying.

 He's Back: Thanks to the Venom symbiote, Ghost-Peter comes roaring back.
 This time, though, he's playing it safe, and keeping a low profile while he plots to fully resume control unless Ock decides to completely and utterly screw up.
 Eventually comes back for good when Otto gets pushed into a corner and decides to just give Peter his body back.

 Peter also takes great pleasure in taunting the Goblin with this: